igwgames/nes-starter-kit/guide/section_1/nes_miscellany.md

 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20
 ```

-Hexidecimal is another way to represent those numbers, but in a more compact way.
+Hexidecimal is another way to represent those numbers, that is closer to how a
-A number of tools use this format, and we use it in the code often as a result.
+computer uses them.
+A number of our tools use this format, and we also use
-In hexidecimal, rather than a digit being from 0-9, digits go from 0-f.
-Each digit
+it in the code quite often as a result.
+In hexidecimal, rather than a digit being
-can be one of sixteen values, and represents half a byte.
-In C, hexidecimal numbers
+from 0-9, digits go from 0-f.
+Each digit can be one of sixteen values, and represents
-are prefixed with `0x`.
-(For example, `0x10` in hexidecimal is `16` in regular
+half a byte.
+In C, hexidecimal numbers are prefixed with `0x`.
+(For example,
-base-10 digits.)
+`0x10` in hexidecimal is `16` in regular base-10 digits.)

 Counting the same numbers (0-20, or 0x00 to 0x14) in hexidecimal looks like this:

 ```
-0x00 0x01 0x02 0x03 0x04 0x04 0x06 0x07 0x08 0x09 0x0a 0x0b 0x0c 0x0d 0x0e 0x0f 0x10
+0x00 0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0a 0x0b 0x0c 0x0d 0x0e 0x0f 0x10
 0x11 0x12 0x13 0x14
 ```